brunoccc/redux-manent/README.md

 ## Acknowledgements

-`redux-manent` is inspired by and built upon the ideas of existing Redux persistence libraries, although its code has been written from scratch using TypeScript and odern modern tools.
+`redux-manent` is inspired by and built upon the ideas of existing Redux persistence libraries, although its code has been written from scratch using TypeScript and other modern tools.